Welcome | spec | C-PLOT | Support | Users | Contact

 substr(string, m)

-Returns the portion of string string that begins at position m.
+Returns the portion of string string that begins at position m, counted from 1.

 substr(string, m, n)